CARTAvis/manual_source/source/functionalities_gui.rst

   4. It will likely have a value of 0.
 Double click it, and then modify it to a value of "2".
   5. Close the about:config tab and now backspace will no longer navigate back a page.

 All created regions are listed in the region list widget with basic region properties.
 To select a region (region state changes to "selected"), simply click on the region in the image viewer, or click on the region in the region list widget.
 To modify the properties of a selected region, double-click on a region in the image viewer or a region in the region list widget.
 The color, line style, name, location, and shape, of a region are all configurable with the region property dialogue.
 To de-select a region, press "**esc**" key.
 To delete a selected region, press "**delete**" or "**backspace**" key.
-The activated region can be locked by pressing "**L**" key or by clicking the lock icon in the region list widget or region property dialogue.
+The activated region can be locked by pressing "**L**" key or by clicking the "lock" icon in the region list widget or region property dialogue.
 When a region is locked, it cannot be modified (resize, move, or delete) with mouse actions and the "**delete**" or "**backspace**" key.
 A locked region, however, can still be modified or delected via the region property dialogue.
 Locking a region could help the stituation when users want to modify overlapping regions, or could prevent modifying a region accidentally.
+The "eye" icon is to show the corresponding region at the center of image view.

 .. raw:: html

    <img src="_static/carta_fn_roi.png"
         style="width:100%;height:auto;">

 CARTA checks if a polygon is simple or complex.
 If a polygon is detected as complex, its color will be in pink as a warning.
 Spectral profile, statistics, or histogram of a complex polygon can still be requested.
 However, the outcome may be beyond users' expectation.
 The enclosed pixels depend on *how* a complex polygon is constructed.
 Please use complex polygon with caution.